Our Values

 While the basic process of performing a reserve study for ICBI members is similar those preparers who are not ICBI members the difference in standards results in reserve studies that are completely different – consistent and comparable formats and reports.
 Becoming an ICBI member requires understanding the standards, using an ICBI certified software product to assure accurate calculations, and reporting in proper format with appropriate disclosures.
 It generally takes a short time for each reserve study company to modify internal procedures to comply with ICBI standards.

 We are now entering the final stage of evolving into a profession.
-The vision for 2020 is:
+The vision for the future is:

 • The first class of RRC applicants will have already earned their credentials in 2020